beet-software/dorm/dorm_generator/README.md

 ### Unique identification

 The default identifier type is `String`.
-Use `primaryKeyGenerator` to derive an identifier from the generated model; the callback receives the model and the default `String` id.
-The examples below show the supported callback shape.
+Declare `$dorm$generateId` directly on the annotated class to derive an identifier from the generated model.
+The method receives the model and the initially generated identity.
+The examples below show the supported method shape.

 #### Simple